 Leiomyomas, or fibroids, are common tumors arising from the myometrial layer of the uterus.
 They are clinically diagnosed in 25% of women, and are often associated with dysmenorrhea, menorrhagia, infertility, and abdominal discomfort.
 Subclinical leiomyomas are extremely common, and by age 50 more than 80% of black and 70% of white women have leiomyomas.
 Family history, black race, age, nulliparity, and obesity are known risk factors for the development of clinically significant leiomyomas.
 Family aggregation and twin studies show that genes contribute significantly to the genesis of leiomyomas.1 Common leiomyomas are monoclonal in origin, and 40% have associated chromosome abnormalities.
 Cytogenetic aberrations commonly include deletions in 7q, trisomy of chromosome 12, and various translocations between chromosomes 12 and 14 involving the high-mobility group AT-hook 2 (HMGA2) gene at 12q15, which encodes a transcriptional regulator.
 Cytogenetic abnormalities are likely a reflection of general genomic instability, as is true for other tumors.
 Individuals may have leiomyomas either due to germline mutations (rare) or due to somatic mutations that arise only in the uterus (common).

-Heterozygous (present on one allele) germline mutations in fumarate ...
+Heterozygous (present on one allele) germline mutations ...